graphql-java-generator/GraphQL-Forum-Maven-Tutorial-server/README.md

     * The _scanBasePackages_ package or one of its subpackages, if the _scanBasePackages_ plugin parameter is defined.
 * Add the @Component Spring annotation to allow Spring to discover it

-Please note that, when you change something in the pom, you need to execute a _mvn compile_ to regenerate the code.
+Please note that, when you change something in the Maven pom.xml or Gradle build.gradle file, you need to execute a _mvn clean compile_ or a _gradlew clean compileJava_ to regenerate the code.

 Once you created all DataFetchersDelegate implementation, the server should be able to start.

 For instance, you can create each DataFetchersDelegate implementation, with all methods returning null.
 This allows to check that the global code structure is ready.

 Just execute the _org.forum.server.graphql.util.GraphQLServerMain_ class to check that, where:
-* _org.forum.server.graphql_ is the _packageName_ parameter, as defined in the pom.xml or gradle.build
+* _org.forum.server.graphql_ is the _packageName_ parameter, as defined in the Maven pom.xml or Gradle build.gradle file
 * The _util_ subpackage is created because the _separateUtilityClasses_ plugin parameter is set to _true_

 At this point, if it complains because it doesn't find a bean, check that: